Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

-Figure~\ref{fig:stream_sensitivity1} and~\ref{fig:stream_sensitivity5} give the number of streams whose GPDE regions are at $\sim 1 R_{E}$ and $\sim 1.5 R_{E}$ from geo-center.
-Thus, each line represents a fixed value for the density taken from Table~\ref{tab:stream_table}.
-The x-axis represents the density ratios of the GPDE region density as derived by equation~\ref{eq:densitygfunique}.
-Density ratio for WIMPs and axions is given by the x-axis (top) and (bottom) respectively. \footnote {We use the expression from equation~\ref{eq:densitygfunique} to calculate the density ratio.
-We emphasise that this expression works in a multi-stream environment as long as $A_{j}\gg A_{i}$, and $A_{j} \rho_{sj}\gg \rho_0$ which would be fine for density ratios of greater than about 10.
-Above 10 or so the graphs in Figs.~\ref{fig:stream_sensitivity1}, ~\ref{fig:stream_sensitivity5} are a better representation of the multi-stream environment. } Note that for the same incoming stream density we expect different GPDE density ratios for the fact that we have different average amplification assumptions as in the following Tables~\ref{tab:dimensions_table} and~\ref{tab:vcut_table}.
-Also the minimum (10) and the maximum ($10^8$) amplification factors, limit the range of density ratios differently for each incoming stream density assumption, as observed in ranges of each line in Figs.~\ref{fig:stream_sensitivity1} and ~\ref{fig:stream_sensitivity5}.
+Figure~\ref{fig:stream_sensitivity1} and~\ref{fig:stream_sensitivity5} give the number of DE regions at $\sim 1\,R_{E}$ and $\sim\,1.5 R_{E}$ as a function of density ratio $\rho/\rho_0$.
+Each line on the plot is generated assuming a constant stream density chosen from Table~\ref{tab:stream_table}.
+According to Eq.~\ref{eq:densityratio}, even for constant incident stream density, the final density ratio of the DE regions is dependent on the DM flux amplification values ranging from 10 to $10^8$ which determine also the lower and upper limits for each line on the plots.
+The x-axis denotes the density ratio for axions at the bottom and for WIMPs at the top. \footnote {We use the expression from equation~\ref{eq:densitygfunique} to calculate the density ratio.
+We emphasise that this expression works in a multi-stream environment as long as $A_{j}\gg A_{k}$, and $A_{j} \rho_{sj}\gg \rho_0$ which would be fine for density ratios greater than $\sim 10$; the graphs of Figs.~\ref{fig:stream_sensitivity1}, ~\ref{fig:stream_sensitivity5} are then a better approximation of the multi-stream configuration. }

-As an example, we analyze $\rho_s=10^{-6}\rho_0$ line on Fig.~\ref{fig:stream_sensitivity1} corresponding to the same incoming stream density ($\rho_s = 10^{-6}\rho_0$) in SHM.
-In this case, there are about $4\cdot 10^5$ streams passing through the Earth continuously following Table~\ref{tab:stream_table}.
-Interestingly, out of all these streams only about 1.4 on average have GPDE regions at an observation distance of $\sim 1 R_{E}$, with an average amplification of $10^8$.
-This number increases to 2 requiring an average amplification of $10^7$.
-The density ratios of these regions are then given by Eq.~\ref{eq:densitygfunique}, and, they are $100$ and $10$ for axions, and, $10$ and $1$ for WIMPs, respectively.
-For the SHM+dd32 shown in Fig.~\ref{fig:stream_sensitivity1} these stream numbers increase and become 6 and 10, respectively.
-For the larger observation distance ($\sim 1.5 R_{E}$), 7 GPDE regions in SHM, and about 20 in SHM+dd32, have axion density of $100\rho_0$ (see Fig.~\ref{fig:stream_sensitivity5}).
+For instance, in Fig.~\ref{fig:stream_sensitivity1}, the square marker corresponds to incident streams with $\rho_s=10^{-7}\rho_0$.
+In this scenario, given a total of $5\times 10^6$ axion streams, 20 DE regions would be expected at the Earth's surface, each with the density ratio $\rho/\rho_0 \sim 10$.
+On the other hand, the circular marker pertains to incident streams with $\rho_s=10^{-6}\rho_0$.
+In this configuration, given $4\times 10^5$ axion streams, an average of 1.6 DE regions are expected at the Earth's surface, each with the density ratio $\rho/\rho_0 \sim 100$.
+For the observation distance of $\sim 1.5\,R_{E}$ shown in Fig.~\ref{fig:stream_sensitivity5}, the corresponding markers suggest that there would be about 48 axion DE regions with density ratio $\rho/\rho_0 \sim 10$, and about 4 axion DE regions with density ratio $\rho/\rho_0 \sim 100$.